semaphoreci/semaphore/docs/docs/reference/notifications-yaml.md

 ## rules {#rules-in-spec}

 Notifications must have at least one rule.
-Semaphore evaluates the rule in the order defined and trigger the notification when a match is found.
+Semaphore evaluates the rule in the order defined and triggers the notification when a match is found.

 This property contains: